 Central Florida doesn’t provide pool-friendly temperatures all year round.
 The sun shines hot enough to heat swimming pools in the summer months, but that is not the case in the winter months.
 To heat your swimming pool in winter, you need to install a high-quality and properly-sized pool heater.
-The costs of heating your pool in Florida depend on various factors.
+The cost of heating your pool in Florida during the winter months will depend on various factors.

 The Type of Pool Heater